New method opens crystal clear views of biomolecules - Fundamental discovery triggers paradigm shift in crystallography

 The chosen target of the new study is a critical enzyme known as photosystem II.
 Petra Fromme, co-author of the new study and director of the Biodesign Institute’s Center for Applied Structural Discovery (CASD) at ASU highlights the importance of this molecule:

 “Life on earth relies directly on photosynthesis—the natural process of converting light energy to chemical energy in plants and algae.
-The critical first step is carried out by the photosystem II protein complex, which uses sulight to split abundant sources of water (H2O) into hydrogen, electrons and all the oxygen that sustains our planet,” she says.
+The critical first step is carried out by the photosystem II protein complex, which uses sunlight to split abundant sources of water (H2O) into hydrogen, electrons and all the oxygen that sustains our planet,” she says.

 In 2011,the team of researchers at ASU, (including Fromme and John Spence, professor of Physics, along with their collaborators), pioneered a technique called serial femtosecond crystallography.
 Here, structure determination is based on imaging of thousands of nanocrystals, so small that they can not even be seen under a microscope.
 The nanocrystals are hit “on-the-fly” by X-ray pulses that are so strong that they destroy any solid material but so short that a diffraction image is obtained before the destruction occurs.

-“This new method allows us to significantly improve the resolution of the images we took of photosystem II and gives us a new tool for capturing the dyanmics of some of life’s most important processes.
+“This new method allows us to significantly improve the resolution of the images we took of photosystem II and gives us a new tool for capturing the dynamics of some of life’s most important processes.
 When we understand how photosynthesis works at the chemical level we can use this as a blueprint for developing clean and renewable energy technologies,” Fromme adds.

 “The best crystals are crystals with small imperfections”